-This transcript was written by Ron in the early 1980's and to help bring it to life I have added some appropriate photographs of the areas and for the time he writes about - Keith Brignell
+This transcript was written by Ron in the early 1980's and to help bring it to life I have added some appropriate photographs of the village taken at the time he writes about - Keith Brignell

 Ron lived in Portesham all his life, except for a period away in HM Forces.
 He was, for many years, Controller of Licences and thus head of the Motor Taxation Department at County Hall and the Clerk for Portesham Parish Council.

 He was married to Ada Mary Sibley, they now rest in peace, alongside each other, in Portesham cemetery.

 "Now that the "New Comers" to Portesham (those who have arrived during the last eight to ten years) must surely exceed the "Locals" (those born in Portesham), I think now is the time to write about the village as I knew it.